diodechain/website/_posts/2019-10-03-Diode-Frequently-Asked-Questions.md

 As an Independent Journalist or a Free Speech Activist, you can broadcast your video streams through the Web3 uninterruptible to your audience no matter what country on the planet.

-**Q: What are some of the interesting applications that can be created on Diode Chain?**
+**Q: What are some of the interesting applications that can be created on Diode?**

-You can build all kinds of Web3 applications on Diode Chain.
+You can build all kinds of Web3 applications on Diode.
 Here are some examples:

 *   Decentralized IoT services such as video cameras that can stream or broadcast video data without the need for a central server.
 *   Server-less IoT fleets that would not have any administrators that can spy on the IoT devices, but they would only be managed by transparent and auditable smart contracts.